- Calories come in the form of macronutrients including fat, carbohydrate, and protein. Most foods provide a mixture of macronutrients.

 Here is what is known about selected foods and macronutrients and their connection to cancer:

 Fruits and vegetables.
-Fruits and vegetables probably protect against several cancers, including mouth, pharynx (part of throat), larynx (voice box), esophagus, stomach, lung, pancreas and prostate, according to a 2007 American Institute of Cancer Research (AICR) and World Cancer Research Fund (WCRF) report .
+Fruits and vegetables probably protect against several cancers, including mouth, pharynx (part of throat), larynx (voice box), esophagus, stomach, lung, pancreas and prostate, according the American Institute of Cancer Research (AICR) and World Cancer Research Fund (WCRF) .
 The extent of the protection and how it works continue to be researched.

 Dietary fiber.
 Fiber is a term for compounds from plants that are not digested by the body.
 It comes from the outer layer of grains and is found in fruits, vegetables, legumes, and nuts.
-Fiber helps add bulk to stool and helps move food more quickly through the digestive system.
-The AICR/WCRF study found that foods containing fiber, such as whole-grain bread and pasta, oats, and vegetables and fruits, are linked to a reduced risk of cancer, particularly colorectal cancer.
+Fiber helps add bulk to stool and move food more quickly through the digestive system.
+The AICR/WCRF study found that foods containing fiber, such as whole-grain bread and pasta, oats, legumes, vegetables, and fruits, are linked to a reduced risk of cancer, particularly colorectal cancer.